Jesus Church, Berlin-Kaulsdorf: Under Nazi rule

 The second preliminary executive (zweite Vorläufige Kirchenleitung) of the Confessing German Evangelical Church was of the opinion that the confirmations were not to be delayed.
 Since fathers, being state officials and/or card-carrying Nazi partisans, were ordered to organise and implement the poll as election judges and with relatives travelling all around Germany to participate in their relatives' or godchildren's confirmation, the Nazis feared a low turnout in the election.
 This made the confirmations on the traditional date a political issue.
-Thus only few pastors did not compromise in the end, but Grüber was one of the few (e.g., one out of 13 in Berlin) who held the confirmation services as usual, even though the Nazi government had announced this would not be without consequences.
+Thus, only a few pastors did not compromise in the end, but Grüber was one of the few (e.g., one out of 13 in Berlin) who held the confirmation services as usual, even though the Nazi government had announced this would not be without consequences.
 German Christian presbyters denounced Grüber again for his opposing attitudes at the March of Brandenburg provincial consistory and the Gestapo.
 The NSDAP local party leader (Ortsgruppenleiter) threatened to prompt Gruber's deportation to a concentration camp.
 In 1936 Berlin's congregation of Dutch Calvinist expatriates elected Grüber their pastor, which he remained until his arrest in 1940.

 The mainstream Nazi anti-Semitism considered the Jewry as a group of people bound by close, so-called genetic (blood) ties, to form a unit, which one could not join or secede from.
-The influence of Jews was declared to have detrimental impact on Germany, so as to justify the discriminations and persecutions of Jews.
+The influence of Jews was declared to have a detrimental impact on Germany, so as to justify the discrimination and persecution of Jews.
 To be spared from that, one had to prove one's affiliation with the group of the so-called Aryan race.
 It was paradoxical that genetic tests or outward racial features never determined one's affiliation, although the Nazis palavered a lot about physiognomy, but only the records of religious affiliations of one's grandparents decided.
 However, while the grandparents were earlier still able to choose their religion, their grandchildren in the Nazi era were compulsorily categorised as Jews, if at least three of the four grandparents were enrolled as members of a Jewish congregation.
 This Nazi categorisation as Jews of course included mostly Jews of Jewish descent, but also many Gentiles of Jewish descent, such as Catholics, irreligionists, and Protestants, who happened to have had grandparents belonging – according to the records – to a Jewish congregation.
 While Jewish congregations in Germany tried – little as they were allowed – to help their persecuted members, the Protestant church bodies failed to assist their parishioners who were classified as Jews (according to the Nuremberg Laws) and the somewhat less persecuted Mischlinge of partially Jewish descent.

 On 31 January 1936 the International Church Relief Commission for German Refugees was founded in London, but its German counterpart never materialised.
 So Bishop George Bell got his sister-in-law Laura Livingstone to run an office for the international relief commission in Berlin.
 The failure of the Confessing Church was evident, even though 70–80% of the Christian Germans of Jewish descent were Protestants.